 We have granted performance-based restricted stock units ("PSUs") to certain participants under the 2016 Plan.
 These PSUs have both performance-based and time-based vesting features.
-The PSUs granted in 2018 were earned to the extent performance goals based on revenue and adjusted EBITDA were achieved in 2019.
-The PSUs granted in 2019 were earned to the extent performance goals based on revenue and adjusted EBITDA were achieved in 2020.
-The PSUs granted in 2020 were earned to the extent performance goals based on revenue and adjusted EBITDA were achieved in 2021.
-The PSUs granted in 2021 will be earned if and to the extent performance goals based on revenue and adjusted EBITDA are achieved in 2022.
+The PSUs granted in 2021 were earned if and to the extent performance goals based on revenue and adjusted EBITDA were achieved in 2022.
 The PSUs granted in 2022 will be earned if and to the extent performance goals based on revenue change and adjusted EBITDA margin are achieved in 2023.
-The number of PSUs earned will depend on the level at which the performance targets are achieved and can range from 50% of target if threshold performance is achieved and up to 150% of target if maximum performance is achieved.
+The number of PSUs earned under these grants will depend on the level at which the performance targets are achieved and can range from 50% of target if threshold performance is achieved and up to 150% of target if maximum performance is achieved.
 One-third of the earned PSUs will vest on the date the Compensation and Organization Committee certifies the number of PSUs earned, and the remaining two-thirds of the earned PSUs will vest on the first anniversary of that certification date.
+All earned and vested PSUs will be settled in shares of common stock.
+The PSUs granted in 2023 have three separate performance periods, and one-third of each grant will be earned if and to the extent performance goals based on revenue change and adjusted EBITDA margin are achieved in each of 2023 and 2024 (ranging from 25% to 175% of target), and one-third will be earned if and to the extent performance goals to be established are achieved in 2025.
+All earned and vested PSUs will be settled in shares of common stock.
+The PSUs granted in 2024 have three separate performance periods, and one-third of each grant will be earned if and to the extent performance goals based on revenue change and adjusted EBITDA margin are achieved in each of 2024 and 2025 (ranging from 25% to 175% of target), and one-third will be earned if and to the extent performance goals to be established are achieved in 2026.
 All earned and vested PSUs will be settled in shares of common stock.

-Stock-based compensation expense included in our Consolidated Statements of Operations for PSUs was \$0.5 million, \$0.2 million, and \$0.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-The stock-based compensation expense for the year ended December 31, 2022 reflects an expense of \$0.6 million related to the PSUs granted in 2022.
-The stock-based compensation expense for the year ended December 31, 2021 reflects a \$0.5 million benefit due to a change in the estimated payout associated with PSUs granted in 2020 being below the minimum performance target threshold level, as defined, partially offset by an expense of \$0.7 million related to the PSUs granted in 2018 and 2021.
-As of December 31, 2022, there was approximately \$1.4 million of total unrecognized pre-tax compensation expense related to outstanding PSUs that is expected to be recognized over a weighted average period of 2.0 years.
+Stock-based compensation expense included in our Consolidated Statements of Operations for PSUs was \$1.2 million, \$0.9 million and \$0.5 million for the years ended December 31, 2024, 2023 and 2022, respectively.
+The stock-based compensation expense for the year ended December 31, 2024 reflects an expense of \$0.5 million related to the PSUs granted in 2024, an expense of \$0.4 million related to the PSUs granted in 2023 and an expense of \$0.3 million related to PSUs granted in 2022.
+The stock-based compensation expense for the year ended December 31, 2024.
+The stock-based compensation expense for the year ended December 31, 2023 reflects an expense of \$0.5 million related to the PSUs granted in 2023 and \$0.4 million related to PSUs granted in 2022.
+As of December 31, 2024, there was approximately \$1.3 million of total unrecognized pre-tax compensation expense related to outstanding PSUs that is expected to be recognized over a weighted average period of 2.0 years.

-Our performance-based restricted stock unit activity at the estimated payout of 100% of target for the years ended December 31, 2022, 2021 and 2020, was as follows:
+Our PSU activity at the estimated payout of 100% of target for the years ended December 31, 2024, 2023 and 2022, was as follows: